School closed after coronavirus case

 Norwich’s Lakenham Primary School, which closed completely last week following an outbreak, remains shut, as does St Mary and St Peter Catholic Primary School in Gorleston.

-Catton Grove Primary School in Norwich is partially closed - with the caterpillars year 2 bubble not to return to school until Friday, December 4.
+At Catton Grove Primary School in Norwich the caterpillars nursery bubble is closed, with those pupils not to return to school until Friday, December 4.

+Avenue Junior School in Norwich has closed Year 3 today, due to a positive Covid case being identified.
+The school has said it will update parents and carers after further advice from public health and the county council.

+Some year groups at George White Junior School in Norwich have also been closed due to cases, while White Woman Lane Junior School in Norwich has closed to Year 4 pupils.

 Last week, Norfolk’s public health director Dr Louise Smith said there were coronavirus situations, where a school had reported at least one case, in 144 Norfolk schools.